tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     Increase the reference counter of tuple.

     Tuples are reference counted.
-All functions that return tuples guarantee that the last returned tuple is refcounted internally until the next call to API function that yields or returns another tuple.
+All functions that return tuples guarantee that the last returned tuple is reference counted internally until the next call to API function that yields or returns another tuple.

     You should increase the reference counter before taking tuples for long processing in your code.
-Such tuples will not be garbage collected even if another fiber remove they from space.
-After processing please decrement the reference counter using
+Such tuples will not be garbage collected even if another fiber removes them from a space.
+After processing, decrement the reference counter using
     :ref:`box_tuple_unref()<c_api-tuple-box_tuple_unref>`,
     otherwise the tuple will leak.